wp-plugins/wp-image-zoooom/readme.txt

 If you want to add the zoom effect on an image in a post/page, then in the edit page you can click on the "Image Zoooom" button in the editor while the image is selected.

-In the admin side you can configure the zooming effect, which can be tested live on the image next to the form.
+In the admin side you can configure the zooming effect, which can be tested live on the image provided in the form.
 Once you hit the "Save" button, the effect will be applied to the entire website.

-You can choose between the following zooming effects:
+= Available Zoom Effects =

 * No lens - the image will be simply be zoomed within its own borders
 * Circle Lens - you get a round magnifying glass that will zoom the hoovered area.
 You can configure the lens size, border thickness, border color, fade time and tint.
 * Square lens - you get a square magnifying glass that will zoom the hoovered area.